Bounds for variables with few occurrences in conjunctive normal forms: Non-Mersenne numbers

-In this section we study the function $\nonmer: \NN \ra \NN$ via a recursive definition (Definition \ref{def:minvdegdef}; see Table \ref{tab:valuesminvdegdef}).
-The understanding of this recursion is the underlying topic of this section.
-This recursion is naturally obtained from splitting on variables with minimum occurrence in minimally unsatisfiable clause-sets, and will be used in Theorem \ref{thm:MUminvdegdef} later.
-The sequence $\nonmer$ is sequence \url{http://oeis.org/A062289} in the ``On-Line Encyclopedia of Integer Sequences'': \begin{itemize} \item It can be defined as the enumeration of those natural numbers containing ``10'' in their binary representation; in other words, exactly the numbers whose binary representation contain only $1$'s are skipped. \item Thus the sequence leaves out exactly the numbers of the form $2^n-1$ for $n \in \NN$ (that is, $1,3,7,15,31,\dots$; sequence \url{http://oeis.org/A000225}), which are often called \href{http://mathworld.wolfram.com/MersenneNumber.html}{``Mersenne numbers''}. \item The sequence $\nonmer$ consists of arithmetic progressions of slope $1$ and length again the Mersenne numbers, each such progression separated by an additional step of $+1$. \end{itemize}
+The sequence $\nonmer$ is sequence \url{http://oeis.org/A062289} in the ``On-Line Encyclopedia of Integer Sequences'': \begin{itemize} \item It can be defined as the enumeration of those natural numbers containing ``10'' in their binary representation; in other words, exactly the numbers whose binary representation contain only $1$'s are skipped. \item Thus the sequence leaves out exactly the numbers of the form $2^n-1$ for $n \in \NN$ (that is, $1,3,7,15,31,\dots$; sequence \url{http://oeis.org/A000225}), which are often called \href{http://mathworld.wolfram.com/MersenneNumber.html}{``Mersenne numbers''}. \item $\nonmer$ consists of arithmetic progressions of slope $1$ and length the Mersenne numbers, each such progression separated by an additional step of $+1$: these \textbf{blocks} of length $1,3,7,\dots$ are shown in Table \ref{tab:valuesminvdegdef} via the vertical bars. \end{itemize}

 The key deficiencies (values of $k$) in Table \ref{tab:valuesminvdegdef} are the following two classes: \begin{enumerate} \item The $k$-values $k = 1,2,5,12,27,58, \dots$ (sequence \url{http://oeis.org/A000325}) are the deficiencies $k = 2^n-n$ of the clause-sets $A_n$, $n \in \NN$, while the corresponding values $\nonmer(k) = 2^k$ are the minimum variable-degree of the clause-sets $A_n$ (see Lemma \ref{lem:defAn}), as explained in Subsection \ref{sec:introbasicint}. \item The $k$-values $1,4,11,26,57, \dots$ (\url{http://oeis.org/A000295}) are the positions just before these deficiencies, as also discussed in Subsection \ref{sec:introbasicint}; we call them ``jump positions'', since precisely at these positions the function value increases by $2$ for the next argument (compare Definition \ref{def:jump}). \end{enumerate}